jamesdelaneyie/BIAS/README.md

 Being built right now in the open by James Delaney for Science Gallery Dublin's commision of "Can you build us an online gallery?" for their year-long season of exhibitions, events and education, questioning the social, psychological and technological aspects of bias in AI, Ethics, Trust and Justice.

+**UI Builder Notes:**
+* Each individual UI Element is a PUXI.Stage container
+* Using one large PUXI.Stage doesn't allow click events to pass through to the world
+* UI has two communication methods, a stream of data, and individual events

 License: Open Source BSD-3-Clause